100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Icehouse Pond Icehouse Pond is a short universally accessible trail that leads to a remote and beautiful pond in the Moose River Plains Wild Forest Area.

-Jockeybush Lake Jockeybush Lake is an easy hike through beautiful forests to a remote and beautiful lake in the southern Adirondacks.
+Jockeybush Lake Jockeybush Lake is an easy hike through beautiful forests to a remote lake in the southern Adirondacks.

-John Pond The John Pond and Clear Pond Loop is a five mile trek through forest and wetlands, to multiple ponds and a lean-to.
+John Pond The John Pond and Clear Pond Loop is a five mile trek through forest and wetlands, to two ponds and a lean-to.

 Mud Pond Mountain Mud Pond Mountain is a moderate 2.1-mile hike along dirt roads and trails to a small mountain with terrific views of the central Adirondacks in the Cedarlands Conservation Easement tract.